johnsonandjohnson/Bodiless-JS/packages/vital-navigation/doc/BurgerMenu.md

 different order for the Burger Menu.

 The Overlay is an empty `<div>`, defined as a sibling for the `BurgerMenu` wrapper, and it is necessary to provide a background layer for the `BurgerMenu` as it is opened.
-That layer is blurred and requires some Tailwind customizations with filter backdrop to achieve the desired design.
-By default, it is not possible to see the Overlay on Mobile since the `BurgerMenu` is full-width, but it is visible on Tablet as it takes place only on part of the screen.
+On Tablet, the Burger Menu only covers a partial portion of the site, and the site itself is blurred to prevent user interaction with it.
+The blur effect is done using [Backdrop Blur](https://tailwindcss.com/docs/backdrop-blur ':target=_blank'), and is customized to your design requirements.
+On Mobile, the Burger Menu uses the full width of the viewport.

 ## Content Editor Details

 There is no way to edit `BurgerMenu` components (we are adding `asStatic` to the whole component to make sure it is not editable).
-The components are editable on Desktop though.
+The components are editable on the Desktop menu, however.

 ## Site Builder Details